MoonWalker440/Music-Megathread/README.md

 - [FastLyrics](https://github.com/TecCheck/FastLyrics) - FastLyrics is an app that downloads lyrics for the song, you're listening to

-- [Manzana Music Lyrics](https://github.com/dropcreations/Manzana-Apple-Music-Lyrics) - A python program to fetch lyrics from Apple Music albums and songs and then generates lyrics videos from fetched time-synced lyrics.
+- [Manzana Music Lyrics](https://github.com/dropcreations/Manzana-Apple-Music-Lyrics) - A python program to fetch lyrics from apple music albums and songs and then generates lyrics videos from fetched time-synced lyrics.

-- [Genius](https://genius.com/)🆕 - Genius is the world’s biggest collection of song lyrics and musical knowledge
+- [Genius](https://genius.com/) - Genius is the world’s biggest collection of song lyrics and musical knowledge

+- [lrcget](https://github.com/tranxuanthang/lrcget) - Utility for mass-downloading LRC synced lyrics for your offline music library

+- [Rush](https://github.com/shub39/Rush) - An app to get and store lyrics for your favorite songs

+- [Alspotron](https://github.com/organization/alspotron) - Shows the egg lyrics of the track, playing on Spotify / YouTube Music

 ### ▷ Music Production